danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Traceability

 How often has it happened that you're looking at a particular section of code and wondering "What does this even do?" or "How did this ever work?".
 Since developers spend more of their time reading code others wrote rather than writing new code, traceability is needed for effectiveness.
-Traceability refers to being able to answer questions like "What does this do?" by following a path from every line of code, to the business requirements that necessitated it, *and* to the PR (pull request) where this code got merged into the main branch for more technical context.
+This is the ability to follow a path from every line of code, to the business requirements that necessitated it, *and* to the pull request where this code got merged into the main branch for more technical context.

-In order to achieve this, most changes to the code should be associated with a ticket number in the ticketing system.
-This ticket should contain the business requirements in the case of a new feature, or for a bug, it should contain the steps to reproduce with actual vs expected results.
+In order to achieve this, the majority of changes to the code should be associated with a ticket number.
+The ticket should contain the business requirements in the case of a new feature, or for a bug, it should contain the steps to reproduce with actual vs expected results.

 When developers commit their code, the commit message includes the ticket number (eg: `git commit -m "[ACME-1234] description of change"`).
 Furthermore, the ticketing system should be integrated with the system where the code is hosted (eg: Github, Gitlab, etc.).
 This means that when a PR is created for this ticket, the ticketing system automatically updates the ticket with a link to the PR.

-Now when the developer is looking at any line of code, they can run [git blame](https://www.git-scm.com/docs/git-blame) to see the commit message and associated ticket number.
+When a developer is looking at any line of code, they can run [git blame](https://www.git-scm.com/docs/git-blame) to see the commit message and associated ticket number.
 Then they can [open the ticket](../find-jira-tickets-faster) to understand the business context around this code.
 From the ticket, they can follow through to the PR, and read the technical context in the PR description, and also the step by step instructions how to exercise the code (which is part of the PR description).

 ## Culture of Writing